 In 2019, China started to relax rules on post-market animal testing, and last year it moved to end mandatory testing on most big-name cosmetics, but it’s still required for a large number of manufacturers.
 It can’t end soon enough!
 So even if the product you bought in the U.S. isn’t tested on animals, do you really want your dollars going to support a company that complies with testing rules in China?

 Animal testing is a disgusting and devastating industry.
 And when you see that there are SO many companies making incredible products—often that perform better than the conventional stuff—made with safer ingredients that don’t require any testing, you realize just how easy it is to be done with this horrific practice.

-Bonus: they are also planet friendly.
+Bonus: they are also planet-friendly.
 Why?
 Because natural ingredients aren’t byproducts of fossil fuels.
-They don’t require the intense processing and refinings.
+They don’t require intense processing and refinings.
 And in many cases, they come from Fair Trade-sourced ingredients that support local communities and care for the earth.
 If these companies can do it, why can’t all of them?

 I used to spend a lot of time looking for products not tested on animals.
 Now, it’s easier than ever.
 And a product with truly natural ingredients generally isn’t tested on animals—it makes no sense to test coconut oil on bunnies, right?
 But always read the labels to be sure or contact the manufacturer if you need more information.

 How do you know if a product hasn’t been tested on animals?
 Most brands will tell you!
 It’s often a very visible label or logo on the packaging such as the Leaping Bunny or PETA cruelty-free logo—both also have databases you can search.